RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Methodology

 \subsection{Overall Model Architecture}

 The multi-view camera images are initially processed by an image encoder.
-In our experiments, we employ three alternative backbone architectures: ResNet \cite{ResNet}, RegNet \cite{RegNet} with BiFPN \cite{tan2020efficientdet}, and InternImage \cite{Intern}.
+In our experiments, we employ three alternative backbone architectures: ResNet50 (R50), ResNet101 (R101) \cite{ResNet}, RegNetY-8GF (R-8GF) \cite{RegNet} with BiFPN \cite{tan2020efficientdet}, and InternImage \cite{Intern}.
 We pretrained the ResNet and RegNet backbones using nuImages subset of nuScenes \cite{NuScenes}.
 We project the feature levels at /8, /16, and /32 resolutions into the BEV representation using Lift-Splat \cite{LSS}, incorporating the depth distribution module from BEVDepth \cite{li2023bevdepth}.
-Unlike BEVDepth, we do not utilize any supervision provided by the LiDAR point cloud.
-Additionally, we conducted ablation studies with the simpler depth distribution module of Lift-Splat \cite{LSS}, as well as IPM and MLP-based projections \cite{MLP}.
-The radar point cloud is processed using our proposed simplified radar processing backbone, and the resulting radar features are concatenated with the image features.
-Features from previous frames are warped to the current frame timeline using egomotion and then concatenated along the channel dimension, similar to BevDet4D \cite{huang2022bevdet4d}.
+Unlike BEVDepth, we do not utilize any supervision provided by the LiDAR PC.
+Additionally, we conducted ablation studies with the simpler depth distribution module of Lift-Splat \cite{LSS}, as well as IPM and MLP-based projections \cite{MLP}, whose results are provided in the Appendices.
+The radar PC is processed using our proposed simplified radar processing backbone, and the resulting radar features are concatenated with the image features.
+Features from previous frames are warped to the current frame using egomotion and then concatenated along the channel dimension, similar to BevDet4D \cite{huang2022bevdet4d}.
 We do not use the gradients produced by the previous frames to update the image encoder.
 The resulting spatio-temporal BEV features are processed by a ResNet-like backbone, as proposed in \cite{huang2021bevdet}, with additional residual connection and dropout.
 These features are then shared among task-specific heads.
 We utilize the proposed 3D object detection head without any class-specific adjustments based on dataset heuristics; in other words, all classes use the same regression heads.
 However, during training, we double the sizes of ground-truth boxes for pedestrian and traffic cone classes.
 During evaluation, we halve the box sizes predicted by the model for these two classes.
 Additionally, we employ an auxiliary segmentation head similar to the one used in Fiery \cite{hu2021fiery}, which learns a semantic segmentation mask, offset mask, and centerness mask, and derives instance masks using these three.
 We implement BEV augmentations such as flipping, rotating, and zooming-in.
 We also utilize an auxiliary 2D object detection head based on FCOS \cite{tian2019fcos}, which takes the image features as input.